|ENTRY FOR THE 2014 PRIZE IS NOW CLOSED

 Only writers who are under 35 on November 11 2014 (the day the prize will be awarded) are eligible.
 They can be a published author, but the proposal itself must be original and must not have been previously submitted to a publisher.

 The organisers cannot guarantee publication of any book by the winners or runners-up.
 The finalists will be invited to the November 11 dinner where the Bracken Bower Prize will be awarded alongside the Business Book of the Year Award, in front of an audience of publishers, agents, authors and business figures.
 Once the finalists’ entries appear on FT.com, authors will be free to solicit or accept offers from publishers.
-The closing date for entries is 5pm (BST) on September 30th 2014.
+The closing date for entries was 5pm (BST) on September 30th 2014.
+This year's prize is now closed to further entries.

 Full rules for The Bracken Bower prize are available here